starry-koi/surphot/README.md

 A Sample Run
 ---

 Let's say you have 3 HST images in different optical-type bands that you'd like to analyze.
-You first copy the image you want to use for source detection into the /reference folder, then copy all three of the images into the /total folder.
+You first delete the `placeholder.fits` files, copy the image you want to use for source detection into the /reference folder, then copy all three of the images into the /total folder.
 You run the code, and the Reference plot pops up.
 After inspecting it, you see that you're getting a spurious source detection, so you close the Reference plot and stop the code from running further.
-You go back and up the `sigma_source_id` variable to a higher value, then rerun the code.
+You go into the `params.config` file and change the value of the `sigma_source_id` variable to a higher value, then rerun the code.
 Again, the Reference plot pops up and while you're detecting only the sources you want to be, you're not measuring as much of the extent as you'd like to.
 So you close the Reference plot, stop the code from running, and adjust the `sigma_measure` variable down a bit.
 Rerunning the code and viewing the Reference plot, you see that everything looks the way you want it to look, so you click out of the plot and let the code run its course.

 Understanding the Output